mgrainger87/StudyPersona/README.md

 We welcome contributions!
 Please see the `CONTRIBUTING.md` file for guidelines.

-## License:

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Support & Feedback:

 For any queries or feedback, please raise an issue on our [GitHub repository](https://github.com/mgrainger87/SummaLearn/issues).